 You will have regular antenatal or 'pregnancy appointments' during your pregnancy to check on progress.

-During pregnancy you will be offered some key tests and checks to keep an eye on your and your baby’s health.
+You will be offered tests and checks in pregnancy to keep an eye on your health and your baby's.
+You will also be given information to help you decide whether you want to have them.

 Antenatal classes (sometimes called parentcraft classes) give you a chance to learn about what happens during labour and birth.